-Western Michigan University offers a new $28.5-million state-of-the-art building and two tracks of study for undergraduate chemistry majors.
+Western Michigan University offers a new $28.5-million state-of-the-art building and two tracks of study for undergraduate chemistry majors—a general arts and sciences chemistry major and an American Chemical Society-certified chemistry major.

 WMU's general arts and sciences chemistry program is designed for students who plan to attend graduate school, or who want flexibility to prepare for professional medical, dental, veterinary or pharmacy school.
 If you're undecided about advanced studies, or plan to get a job in the chemical industry as soon as you're done with your undergraduate studies at WMU, we suggest the second track.
 It is certified by the American Chemical Society and requires students to take several advanced courses to top off their studies.
-This track will better prepare you for technical employment, but will also be more rigorous and demanding.
-Some employers seek graduates with ACS-certified degrees or offer higher starting salaries to these candidates.
+Learn more about the ACS-certified chemistry major.

 Beyond the classroom